AlbinaGiliazova/HyperskillFrontend/README.md

 # HyperskillFrontend
 My frontend studies for Hyperskill projects
 01. Currency converter
-   – A simple program to convert currencies using fixed rates.
+   – A simple program in JavaScript to convert currencies using fixed rates.
 02. Zookeeper
    – A simple program to show different animals in pseudographics.
 03. Chatty bot